Downed Power Lines

-- Call us immediately through our Outage Reporting Line, 1-888-LIGHTSS (1-888-544-4877) and select the option to report a downed power line.
+- Immediately let us know if a power line is down or hanging lower than normal.
+Call our Outage Reporting Line, 1-888-LIGHTSS (1-888-544-4877) and select the option to report a downed power line.
 (Note: please use this option only if you actually see a downed wire.
 Do not assume that because your power is out there must be a wire down somewhere.)

-- Warn others to stay away until help arrives.
+- Warn others to stay away from the line until help arrives.
 Keep pets away, too.

-If for some reason you are unable to report the downed line to us, contact your local police or fire department.
+If you are unable to report the downed line to us, contact your local police or fire department.

 Customers with a communication disability can report a downed wire using the appropriate TTY/TDD relay service.